-SANFORD B. PERRY.
+SANFORD B: PERRY.

+THE HOLMAN
-The Holman Stomach and Liver Pad has effected more cures;

-The Holman Stomach and Layer Pad has made warmer friends; The Holman Stomach and Liver Pad.

-has grown faster in favor than all the world's trestment combined.
+The Holman Stomach and Liver Pad has effected more cures; The Holman Stomach and Liver Pad has made warmer friends; The Holman Stomach and Liver Pad has grown faster in favor than all the world's have proved efficacious in at least nineteentwentieths of all the diseases man is heir to.

-The Holman Stomach and Liver Pad -the new external treatment by ABSORP-TION-cures the SEVEREST CHRONIC, LIVER, and STOMACH DIFFICULTIES.
+treatment combined.
+The Holman Stomach and Liver Pad-the new external treatment by ABSORP.

-- he Holman Stomach and Liver Pads have proved efficacious in at least ninetcen-twentieths of all the diseases man is heir to. - To the Permanently afficied, also the pe-riodical sufferer, and all who are exposed to the dread scourge, Mainrin, NOW is the time to apply The Holman Stomach and Liver Pad, and thereby save a world of trouble and suffering.
+TION-cures the SEVEREST CHRONIC,

+LIVER, and STOMACH DIFFICULTIES.

+The Holman Stomach and Liver Pads

+To the Permanently afflicted, also the periodical sufferer, and all who are exposed

+to the dread scourge, Maiaria, NOW is the

+time to apply The Holman Stomach

+and Liver Pad, and thereby save a world

+of trouble and suffering. of trouble and suffering.

-MESSIS.
-BATES & HANLEY, Agents Holman Liv er Pad-Gentlemen: Allow me to thank you kindly in behalf of our friends as the south for the Hotman Pads donated, for I am satisfied after hav-ing thoroughly tested the merits of your "Pad," myself, and from the trustworthy testimony borne by others, that it is a most valuable remedy for disordered Stomachs and Livers, Billous and sick headache, and doubt not it is a preventive of dis-
+MESSRS.
+BATES & HANLEY, Agents Holman Liver Pad-Gentlemen: Allow me to thank you kindly in behalf of our friends as the south for the Holman Pads denated, for I am satisfied after having thoroughly tested the merits of your "Pad," myself, and from the trustworthy testimony borne by others, that it is a most valuable remedy for disordered Stomachs and Livers, Billous and sick headache, and doubt not it is a preventive of dis-ease.
+Yours truly,

-Yours truly, A. T. HEMINGWAY, Secretary Y. M. C A.
+A. T. HEMINGWAY, Secretary Y. M. C A.